-- a) if an athlete makes an immediate oral protest against having been charged with a false start, the Start Referee (or if one is not appointed, the relevant Track Referee) may, if he is in any doubt, allow the athlete to compete "under protest" in order to preserve the rights of all concerned.
-Competing "under protest" shall not be allowed if the false start was detected by a World Athletics approved Start Information System; unless for any reason the Referee determines that the information provided by the system is obviously inaccurate. - b) a protest may be based on the failure of the Starter to recall a false start or, under Rule 17.5 to abort a start.
-The protest may be made only by, or on behalf of, an athlete who has completed the race.
+- a) if an athlete makes an immediate oral protest against having been charged with a false start, the Start Referee (or if one is not appointed, the relevant Track Referee) may, if they are in any doubt, allow the athlete to compete "under protest" in order to preserve the rights of all concerned.
+Competing "under protest" shall not (subject to the Comment below) be allowed if the false start was detected by a World Athletics approved Start Information System; unless for any reason the Referee determines that the information provided by the system is obviously inaccurate.
+If an athlete is allowed to compete under protest, a red and white (diagonally halved) card shall be raised in front of the athlete. - b) a protest may be based on the failure of the Starter to recall a false start or, under Rule 17.5 to abort a start.
+The protest may be made only by, or on behalf of, an athlete who should normally have completed the race with bona fide effort.
 If such a protest is upheld, any athlete who committed the false start or whose conduct should have led to the start being aborted, and who was subject to warning or disqualification according to Rule 17.5 or Rule 17.7 and Rule 17.8, shall be warned or disqualified.
-Whether or not there may be any warning or disqualification, the Referee shall have the authority to declare the event or part of the event void and that it or part of it shall be held again if in his opinion justice demands it.
+Whether or not there may be any warning or disqualification, the Referee shall have the authority to declare the event or part of the event void and that it or part of it shall be held again if in their opinion justice demands it.